bic-org-uk/bic-lcf/docs/LCF-RESTWebServiceSpecification.md

 A exception condition response may be used to convey a warning message to the terminal user, which the user must acknowledge before the request can be accepted.
 Here are two examples of situations where this could apply:

-_Example 1: Item being checked out has been checked out previously to the same patron_
+_Example 1: Title being checked out has been checked out previously to the same patron_

-A library may wish to warn the user that the item being checked out (or reserved) has previously been lent to the same patron.
+A library may wish to warn the user that the title being checked out (or reserved) has previously been lent to the same patron.
 The initial request would be refused by the server using HTTP response code 428 (Precondition required) and the response would include the details of the exception condition as an XML payload such as the following:

 ```
 <exception-condition>